TjeerdvanDijk/grbl-parser-module/README.md

 I made it so it works as a module.
-I didn't change any of the code itself.
+I didn't change any of the code itself, so the test coverage remains the same.
 I updated the import in the example below

 # grbl-parser